 Payment of premiums to the Pension Benefit Guaranty Corporation (PBGC) is required by sections 4006 and 4007 of the Employee Retirement Income Security Act of 1974 (ERISA), and PBGC's Premium Regulations (29 CFR Parts 4006 and 4007).
-You can find these regulations by going to the Resources Page of PBGC's Web site (www.pbgc.gov).
+You can find these regulations by clicking on the "Laws and Regulations" link on the Practitioners' page of PBGC's website.